maciejpedzich/maciejpedzich-old/README.md

 YP  YP  YP YP   YP  `Y88P' Y888888P Y88888P Y8888P       88      Y88888P Y8888D' d88888P Y888888P  `Y88P' YP   YP
 </pre>

-Maciej Pędzich is a 15-years-old high school student from Kielce, Poland.
+Maciej Pędzich is a 15-year-old high school student from Kielce, Poland.
 He makes web applications using Vue, Node.js, Express and MongoDB/PostgreSQL, but he likes experimenting with other solutions too.
 He believes that by being creative and cooperating with others, you can achieve success.
-When not coding he’s probably watching an F1 race or playing old-school video games.
+When not coding he’s probably watching an F1 race, or playing retro video games.

 <details>
   <summary>Skills</summary>